sandeepnegi1996/ObsidianNotes/_inbox/things I wanted to do.md

 - [x] read few pages
 - [x] talk to sis what happened to OM
 - [x] unsubscribe youtube channels from hashcodehub
-- [ ] plan meals for monday morning ? --> chana and mungfali soaked in water
+- [x] plan meals for monday morning ? --> chana and mungfali soaked in water
-- [ ] leetcode
+- [x] leetcode
-- [ ] wash the hoodie and socks
+- [x] wash the hoodie and socks
-- [ ] what happens when we take emi on the debit card hdfc
+- [x] what happens when we take emi on the debit card hdfc
-- [ ] print some of the pictures of the family members and put in on your desk :)

 - [x] remove unused label and emails from gmail inbox : negi.sandeep01906@gmail.com

 ### ways by which I can save taxes ?